Who should portray a Jew on-screen? | DW | 12.01.2022

 Meanwhile, the Joan Rivers series project has stalled — not because of its casting, but rather because the producers didn't manage to secure the rights on the comedian's life and monologues, held by her daughter.

-As for "Golda," it is set to be released later in 2022.
-It chronicles how Meir dealt with the Yom Kippur War in 1973.
+As for "Golda," it is set to be released later in 2022 and chronicles how Meir dealt with the Yom Kippur War in 1973.

 Paradoxically, in an August 2020 interview with The Guardian, Maureen Lipman herself summarized how identity politics in casting decisions could potentially paralyze actors and productions: "In the last few years, we're all in little boxes, aren't we?
 You have to play what you are.
 The whole purpose of acting is to play what you're not."